All Episodes

 I did not know the FBI.

-I believe the reason the FBI sources came to me was because they were having trouble getting this investigated, and so they went to a reporter who had done some good stuff on Russia.
+I believe the reason the FBI sources came to me was because they were having trouble getting this investigated.

-There was very serious concern that Joe Biden and Hunter Biden had been bribed to make a Ukrainian corruption case go away for one of his clients.
+And now that the American public can see this was never a conspiracy theory, there was very serious concern that Joe Biden and Hunter Biden had been bribed to make a Ukrainian corruption case go away for one of his clients.

-We're gonna learn that next week.
+We're going to learn that next week.

-Wow, I mean, this is amazing.
+I mean, this is amazing.

 Let's talk about Devin Archer and what we might hear from him next week.